r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 15.md

 > **Bellanovan**: So you represent life, I am a guardian of the lifestream, do you think you could help me out in any way?<br>

-Bela will present the Songblade, and Falcon will hold it.
+Bellanovan will present the Songblade, and Falcon will hold it.

 > **Arcadum**: As you touch the songblade, move your fingers across its edge, you can feel the strands of life.
 Without thinking about it you literally just pull them out of the blade, something only a Weaver should be able to do, and you look at it like a curious string before placing it back.<br>
 However, you do notice something else.
 As you hand the blade back, Bellanovans training with the blade is a bit lackluster.
 You may not be able to improve his sword directly, but you can certainly improve his stance.<br>